SSWConsulting/SSW.Rules.Content/rules/do-you-use-version-control-with-power-bi/rule.md

    * Requires either Fabric capacity or a Power BI Premium per User license
    * Currently only integrates with Git repos in Azure DevOps

 Read the rule on [Power BI version control features](/do-you-know-powerbi-version-control-features) to get a background on this.
+Note: This does not work for Power BI dashboards.
+Dashboards do not have a PBIP or PBIX file associated and are only available on Power BI service, and so cannot have any source control or version history.

 When a report is saved in the PBIP format, Power BI decomposes it into multiple text files.
 This allows version control to identify the parts of the report that were changed.
 Additionally, Power BI saves the data associated with the report separately in a file called cache.abf.
 This file should not be saved in version control.